Sound reinforcement system: System testing

 Since the development of digital signal processing (DSP), there have been many pieces of equipment and computer software designed to shift the bulk of the work of system calibration from human auditory interpretation to software algorithms that run on microprocessors.
-One tool for calibrating a sound system using either DSP or Analog Signal Processing is a Real Time Analyzer (RTA).
+One tool for calibrating a sound system is a real-time analyzer (RTA).
 This tool is usually used by piping pink noise into the system and measuring the result with a special calibrated microphone connected to the RTA.
-Using this information, the system can be adjusted to help achieve the desired response.
-The displayed response from the RTA mic cannot be taken as a perfect representation of the room as the analysis will be different, sometimes drastically, when the mic is placed in different position in front of the system.
+Using this information, the system can be adjusted to help achieve the desired frequency response.

-More recently, sound engineers have seen the introduction of dual fast-Fourier transform (FFT) based audio analysis software which allows an engineer to view not only frequency vs. amplitude (pitch vs. volume) information that an RTA provides, but also to see the same signals (sounds) in the time domain.
+More recently, sound engineers have seen the introduction of dual fast-Fourier transform (FFT) based audio analysis software, such as Smaart, which allows an engineer to view not only frequency response information that an RTA provides, but also in the time domain.
 This provides the engineer with much more meaningful data than an RTA alone.
-Also, dual FFT analysis allows one to compare the source signal with the output signal and view the difference.
-This is a very fast way to calibrate a system to sound as close as possible to the original source material.
-As with any such measurement tool, it must always be verified using actual human ears.
-Some DSP system processing devices have been designed for use by non-professionals that automatically make adjustments in the system EQ based upon what is being read from the RTA mic.
-These are practically never used by professionals, as they almost never calibrate the system as well as a professional audio engineer can manually.
+Dual FFT analysis allows one to compare the source signal with the output signal.
+A system can be calibrated using normal program material instead of pink noise or other special test signals.
+Calibration can be monitored during a performance.

 Equipment supply stores

 Professional audio stores sell microphones, speaker enclosures, monitor speakers, mixing boards, rack-mounted effects units and related equipment designed for use by audio engineers and technicians.
-Professional audio stores are also called "pro audio stores", "pro sound stores", "sound reinforcement" companies, "PA system companies" or "audio-visual companies", with the latter name being used when a store supplies a significant amount of video equipment for events, such as video projectors and screens.
-Stores often use the word "professional" or "pro" in their name or the description of their store, to differentiate their stores from consumer electronics stores, which sell consumer-grade loudspeakers, home cinema equipment, and amplifiers, which are designed for private, in-home use.
+Stores often use the word professional or pro in their name or the description of their store, to differentiate their stores from consumer electronics stores, which sell consumer-grade loudspeakers, home cinema equipment, and amplifiers, which are designed for private, in-home use.